apigee/apijam/Labs/Appendix/API Development - Target Endpoints/README.md

 ![New target server](./media/new-target-server-test.png)

-* Making sure the test environment is selected, enter the following values for your test target server:
+* Making sure the test environment is selected, enter the following values for your test target server then save your configuration:

-Name: employees-service
+Name: {your-initials}-employees-service
 Host: cosafinity-test.apigee.net
 Port: 80
 Enabled: checked

 ![Populate target server](./media/populate-test-target-server.png)

+At this point we now have created our target server for the *Employees Service* in both the test and prod environments.